 Hard tile for flooring, as well as the tile in wall and countertop installation, is placed into an adhesive backing such as mortar or mastic with gaps between each tile.
 This is to prevent the cracking that could occur if and when the materials expand or contract against one another during temperature shifts.

 These gaps could allow moisture and germs to penetrate down into the mortar and down to the sub material.
 Grout is used to seal the gaps between the tiles because it allows for the expansion and contraction of floor tile over time and prevents moisture and germ penetration.

 Grout creates a floor, wall or countertop which is stronger, prevents the edges of the tiles from chipping and cracking, keeps out water, and gives the entire area a finished look with tiles that are perfectly aligned.

-In certain situations such as in a shower floor construction of 1”x1” or 2”x2” mosaic tiles are used, the grout every inch or two provides a good amount of slip resistance as well.
+In certain situations, such as in a shower floor construction where 1”x1” or 2”x2” mosaic tiles are used, the grout every inch or two provides a good amount of slip resistance as well.

 There are 3 Basic Types of Common Grout: